 - 6 Co-opted governors

-Co-opted governors are appointed by the Governing Board and are people who, in the opinion of the governing board, have the skills required to contribute to the effective governance and success of the schoo.l: one of the Co-opted governors is a staff member, three are members of the local community.
+Co-opted governors are appointed by the governing board and are people who, in the opinion of the governing board, have the skills required to contribute to the effective governance and success of the school: two of the co-opted governors are vacancies and the remainder are members of the local community.
 One of the foundation governor positions is also a vacancy.
 The board has discussed and agreed that we do not currently need to fill the vacancies but will retain them should specific skills be required to be recruited.

 The following committees meet at least once per term – Buildings and Finance, People, Standards & Achievement.
 The Income Generation Working Party has devolved authority from the Finance Committee and also meets once per term.

-There are also governors with designated responsibilities who act on behalf of the full governing board but with particular knowledge or expertise for Safeguarding, Special Educational Needs, Religious Education, Collective Worship, Health & Safety and Looked After Children.
+There are also governors with designated responsibilities who act on behalf of the full governing board but with particular knowledge or expertise for Safeguarding, Mental Health, Special Educational Needs, Health & Safety, Collective Worship, the Creative Arts, Wellbeing and Looked After Children.

 Attendance record of governors